Home>Blog>A-non-technical-founder-s-guide-to-building-a-tech-startup-from-idea-to-development

 It’s essential to have a clear, realistic roadmap for your development process.
 But you also need to figure out scalability and flexibility in your plans.

 Development frequently goes off track and runs into unexpected problems.
 Expect to change direction multiple times during a project.
+Part of this adaptability stems from choosing the right software architecture for your MVP.
+Learn more about demystifying software architecture and making the right choices for your MVP.

 Fortunately, you can collaborate with your technical team members to outline your product roadmap.
 Veteran developers will have experience with the pitfalls of development.
+If you're just starting out as a non-tech founder and feel overwhelmed, reading this guide to product roadmaps can offer a clearer perspective on the process.

 There are also modern development frameworks, such as Agile and Scrum, that emphasize iteration and flexibility over fixed goals.
 By following one of these frameworks, you will have a better chance of navigating the development process safely.